Color Relief Layer General Properties

 Save File

 Click the button to display the Save Grid As dialog.
-This allows the grid file used for the color relief map to be saved to a new name.
-Set the File name, Save as type, and click Save to save the file.
+Type a File name and change the Save as type to the desired grid file format.
+Click Save.
 If a coordinate system has been defined on the Coordinate System tab in the Properties window, an Export Options dialog appears.
 Check the desired file formats.
 It is recommend that GS Reference (Version 2) file option be checked to generate a .GSR2 file.
 Click OK and the file is saved.

 Terrain Representation